TrishadKano/DATA-SCIENCE-PROJECTS/README.md

 ## Welcome to My Repository! 🚀

-This repository is a showcase of my technical expertise and hands-on experience in Data Science, Data Analysis, SQL, and Power BI.
+This repository is a showcase of my technical expertise and hands-on experience in Data Science, Data Analysis, SQL, and Microsoft  Power BI.
 Each project here reflects my ability to solve real-world challenges, explore emerging technologies, and deliver practical, data-driven solutions.

 ## 🔍 What You’ll Find Here
 **Inside this space, you'll discover projects focused on:**